 - Rejoice in the success and blessings of others.

-- Be the best you can be at what God has given you to do and do not compare yourself to others.
+- Be the best we can be at what God has given us to do and do not compare ourselves to others.
 Be a student of others who are successful.

 - Never rise above the position of servant.

-If you do these things you can avoid being a Cain or a Saul.
+If we do everything to the glory of God and not for our own gain, we can avoid being a Cain or a Saul.

-This article is an excerpt of the chapter “Envy, Mental Manipulation” from the book, Satan’s Toolbox.
+This article is an abridged excerpt from Pastor Neal’s book, Satan’s Toolbox.

 Pastor Neal, through his preaching and his counseling, displays the compassionate heart of a pastor, follows the true leading of the Holy Spirit, and expresses a fervent desire to see lost souls come to know Christ.
 It is his ultimate desire to see the greater Jacksonville area reached for the cause of Christ and for revival to come to Northeast Florida.